themafia98/themafia98.github.io/README.md

 # My graduation project from IT courses.
+(Legacy project start 2019 year, my first work)
 #### What i use?
 * Firebase
 * IP detected API